Creating a Visual AfterSales Workflow Framework for New Hire Onboarding

 Overview

-I designed a solution from scratch: a reusable visual workflow framework, sketched by hand and built in Adobe Creative Cloud, that gave new hires a consistent way to read and navigate AfterSales cases no matter what stage the case is at when they pick it up.
+With this in mind, I designed a solution from scratch: a reusable visual workflow framework, sketched by hand and built in Adobe Creative Cloud, that gave new hires a consistent way to read and navigate AfterSales cases no matter what stage the case is at when they pick it up.

 The Problem